cncf/tag-security/project-resources/templates/incident-response.md

 version/patch.
 Be sure to notify the CVE group when published so the CVE details are searchable.
-Be sure to give credit to the reporter by *[editing the security advisory](https://docs.github.com/en/github/managing-security-vulnerabilities/editing-a-security-advisory#about-credits-for-security-advisories)* they took the time to notify and work with you on the issue!
+Be sure to give credit to the reporter by *[editing the security advisory](https://docs.github.com/en/github/managing-security-vulnerabilities/editing-a-security-advisory#about-credits-for-security-advisories)* they took the time to notify and work with you on the problem!

 ### Issue a security advisory